calizarr/PhenoPiSight/Overall_Guide.md

   * To first configure the Raspberry Pi which will be used to make the image to clone onto all the other Raspberry PIs follow this documentation: [Raspberry Pi Installing Operating Systems][]
   * I used [debian jessie][] and would recommend it.
   * To avoid problems in the future, make sure that your SD card used for cloning is the smallest SD card you have.
 Even if they claim to be of the same size -- 8 GBs is not the same across all SD cards.
-      * Linux Terminal: `df -h` check /dev/root and view look for the Size parameter.
+      * Linux Terminal: `df -h` check /dev/root and look for the Size parameter.
       * Windows: Go into Windows Explorer, Right click the SD card and check the capacity.
   * Setting up your Raspberry Pi:
       * Log in to the Original Raspberry PI using a usb mouse and keyboard and an HDMI capable monitor.